Who makes hyundai?

 Ask HotBot: Where are hyundai cars made?

-What country is hyundai from?
+What is not covered by hyundai warranty?

-Ask HotBot: What country is hyundai from?
+Ask HotBot: What is not covered by hyundai warranty?